 This Commons Library Briefing Paper explains the powers that customers and water companies have in opting for charging with water meters.
 It also provides an overview of the relevant Government policy and legislation.Jump to full report >>

-The current charging system for water in England and Wales is based on a mix of metered charging and the rateable value of the property being charged.
+The current charging system for water in England and Wales is based on a mix of metered charging or a fixed charge based on the rateable value of the property.
 Individual customers can check their water bills to see how they are being charged for water.
+This briefing primarily relates to England.

 Domestic customers who currently pay on an unmeasured (unmetered) basis have the legal right at any time to give their water company a notice requiring them to fix charges by reference to the volume of water supplied (i.e. on a metered basis).
 Tenants also have a right to ask for a meter but it is recommended that they ask permission from their landlord first.
 If a tenancy agreement is for less than 6 months a tenant must ask permission from their landlord.

-A water company is not obliged to give effect to the customer's notice if it is not reasonably practicable to do so, or if it is unreasonably expensive.
+A water company is not obliged to install a meter in response to a customer’s request if it is not reasonably practicable to do so, or if it is unreasonably expensive.

 In practice, a water company can install a water meter and charge on that basis, if the household customer:

-No water company is required to introduce compulsory metering.
+No water company is required to introduce universal metering.
 The legislation simply gives water companies the power to choose to use metering as a way of managing water resources in their area.

-If one of more of the conditions for metering outlined above applies to a customer, the water company is allowed to install a meter and charge on that basis.
-A customer cannot refuse a meter in these circumstances.
+If one of more of the conditions for metering outlined above applies to a customer, the water company can install a meter and charge on that basis.
+A customer cannot refuse a meter in these circumstances nor object to the type of meter (for example a smart meter).

 This Briefing Paper relates to England only, unless otherwise specified.

-For information on water meters in Northern Ireland, please refer to the NI Water statement on water meters and the CCWater for Northern Ireland page on water charging.
+For information on water meters in Northern Ireland, please refer to the NI Water statement on water meters, NI Water webpage your bill and our charges and the CCWater for Northern Ireland page on water charging.